Out of office: Microretirement is trending in the workplace

 Long vacations are the new way to beat burnout

-Retirement — at least a form of it — may be possible sooner than you would expect, and could potentially happen many times in your professional career.
-As people achieve longer lifespans and thus spend more years working, many have opted to pursue “microretirement” or to take extended breaks from work without pay.
-This gives people a chance to rest, but can also hold them back from career advancement and future stability.
+Retirement, at least in some form, may be possible sooner than you expect and could happen many times during your professional career.
+As people live longer and spend more years working, many have opted to pursue “microretirement” or take extended breaks from work without pay.
+This gives people a chance to rest but can also hold them back from career advancement and future stability.

 What is microretirement?

-The trend has grown across all age groups, as only 21% of employees worldwide describe themselves as engaged in their jobs in 2024, according to Gallup’s State of the Workplace Report.
-However, Gen Z has particularly taken to it, “using micro-retirement to avoid burnout, find greater fulfillment in their work and enhance their overall well-being,” said Fast Company.
-This is largely because of the generation’s emphasis on the work-life balance.
-Also, it makes “sense from a health perspective to do adventurous travel while you’re in peak health,” said The Independent.
+The trend has grown popular across all age groups, and only 21% of employees worldwide describe themselves as engaged in their jobs in 2024, according to Gallup’s State of the Workplace Report.
+Gen Z has particularly taken to it, “using microretirement to avoid burnout, find greater fulfillment in their work and enhance their overall well-being,” said Fast Company.
+This is largely because of that generation’s emphasis on the work-life balance.
+It also makes “sense from a health perspective to do adventurous travel while you’re in peak health,” said The Independent.
 On the other hand, “taking a break in mid-life or later has some obvious perks, including the likelihood of better financial stability.”

 The Week